eZmaxinc/eZmax-SDK-php/docs/Api/ObjectEzsigndocumentApi.md

     $config
 );
 $pkiEzsigndocumentID = 56; // int
 $eDocumentType = 'eDocumentType_example'; // string | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
-2. **Signed** Is the final document once all signatures were applied.
-3. **Proofdocument** Is the evidence report.
-4. **Proof** Is the complete evidence archive including all of the above and more.
+2. **SignatureReady** Is the version containing the annotations/form to show the signer.
+3. **Signed** Is the final document once all signatures were applied.
+4. **Proofdocument** Is the evidence report.
+5. **Proof** Is the complete evidence archive including all of the above and more.

 try {
     $result = $apiInstance->ezsigndocumentGetDownloadUrlV1($pkiEzsigndocumentID, $eDocumentType);